Yahoo Search: Partnerships

 In March 2014, Yahoo partnered with Yelp to integrate its reviews and user-contributed photos into Yahoo Search.
 In November 2014, Mozilla signed a five-year partnership with Yahoo, making Yahoo Search the default search engine for Firefox browsers in the US.

 Yahoo and Microsoft modified their partnership in April 2015 to require Bing results only on the "majority" of desktop traffic, allowing Yahoo to enter into non-exclusive deals for search on mobile platforms and the remainder of desktop traffic.
 The amendment also gave either company the ability to terminate the contract with four months' notice.
 In October 2015, Yahoo reached an agreement with Google to provide services to Yahoo Search through the end of 2018, including advertising, search, and image search.

+OneSearch

 In January 2020, Yahoo's parent Verizon launched OneSearch, a privacy-focused search engine.
 OneSearch uses Bing search results.
 The service selects ads based on keywords rather than HTTP cookies.
+OneSearch mobile apps and browser extensions were last updated around 2022 (or between 2022–2024), and have since been taken down from most major providers (such as Apple's App Store and Google's Chrome Web Store).
+As of 2026, OneSearch is no longer supported by Yahoo.